open-contracting/standard-development-handbook/docs/standard/terminology.md

 They are a native speaker of the target language.

-The proofreader may be a language owner, but not necessarily.
+The proofreader may be an overseer, but not necessarily.

 ## Process